kjolley/BIGSdb_documentation/dbase_setup.rst

   * Prevent users or curators from downloading all alleles for a locus (admins always can). 'yes' or 'no', default 'no'.

+* isolate_database

+  * The config name of the isolate database.
+This is used to provide a link to isolate submissions.
+You also need to set isolate_submissions="yes".

+* isolate_submissions

+  * Set to yes to provide a link to isolate submissions.
+The isolate_database attribute also needs to be set.
+Default: 'no'.

 * job_priority

   * Integer with default job priority for offline jobs (default:5).